Tanay600/Spotify-Music-Recommendation-System/README.md

 The Spotify Music Recommendation Model utilizes advanced machine learning algorithms to deliver tailored music recommendations.
 It considers user preferences, genre-based suggestions, and song popularity to enhance music discovery.
 The model's interactive interface ensures a personalized and engaging Spotify experience.

-To get the full working project, click on below link :- https://drive.google.com/file/d/1551erFlMDidOnkRw-UFikzNiuQXBTyIA/view?usp=sharing
+To get the full working project, click on the link :- https://drive.google.com/file/d/1551erFlMDidOnkRw-UFikzNiuQXBTyIA/view?usp=sharing

 or